The objectives of the Trust are solely for charitable purposes and are as follows:

-There are clear personal, social and environmental benefits of cycling, and these benefits increase as more people cycle.
-However, major barriers to encouraging more people to cycle exist, including the real and perceived injury risks as well as concerns about more cyclists interacting with other road users.
+There are clear personal, social and environmental benefits to cycling, and these benefits increase as more people cycle.
+However, there are also some major barriers to encouraging more people to cycle, such as the real and perceived risks of injury and concerns about an increasing number of cyclists interacting with other road users.

-The study aimed to:
+The study aims to: